DominicLuidold/WS22-AutonomousSystems-III/README.md

 #### `token_inspector` package

 The `token_inspector` package integrates all the necessary components to utilize the generated map and token locations from Phase 1 (see [*Architecture*](#architecture)).
-The package includes the logic for localizing the TurtleBot autonomously inside the labyrinth and planning a path within the labyrinth to drive to towards the closest token, regardless of where the TurtleBot is placed.
+The package includes the logic for localizing the TurtleBot autonomously inside the labyrinth and planning a path within the labyrinth to drive towards the closest token, regardless of where the TurtleBot is placed.

 The `token_inspector` package is organized into various nodes, each designed to carry out specific tasks within the labyrinth: